-- o For individuals who were in foster care or orphaned while living in the U.S. - o Application is open from January 1-March 31 annually. - Award is up to \$5,000. - o Renewable for up to five years. - o Eligibility: - Have been in public or private foster care for the 12 consecutive months leading up to and including their 18th birthday; OR have been adopted or placed into legal guardianship after their 16th birthday; OR have been orphaned for at least one year at the time of their 18th birthday and not subsequently adopted - Be under the age of 25 on March 31 of the year in which they apply if they have not previously received scholarship funding from Foster Care to Success - Have been in foster care or orphaned while living in the United States.
+- \circ For individuals who were in foster care or orphaned while living in the U.S. - Application is open from January 1-March 31 annually. - Award is between \$2,500- \$5,000 based on merit and need. - Renewable for up to five years. - Eligibility: - Have been in public or private foster care for the 12 consecutive months leading up to and including their 18th birthday; OR have been adopted or placed into legal guardianship after their 16th birthday; OR have been orphaned for at least one year at the time of their 18th birthday and not subsequently adopted - Be under the age of 25 on March 31 of the year in which they apply if they have not previously received scholarship funding from Foster Care to Success - Have been in foster care or orphaned while living in the United States.
 U.S. citizenship is not required. - Have been accepted into or expect to be accepted into an accredited, Pell-eligible college or other postsecondary school. - Visit website to apply.